 “Fuuuuccck…I neeed muh gearrr…where is this…fucck?
 Stacy…stacccy…grab meee a burrr.”

 “Star?
-I already been in there five times today.
+I been in there five times already today.
 Fuckin’ tired of walkin’.
 Go in and get it yourself and bring me one while yer at it.”

 “But…but…babeee…you know I ohn’t have ID…puhleeease?”

-“Alriggghtt…Heyyy…Brian…hiccup…sorry…I keep bummin’ off yaaa….haave another…smoke?”
+“Alriggghtt…Heyyy…Brian…hiccup…sorry…I keep bummin’ off yaaa…haave another…smoke?”

-“Feeel bad…keeep bummin’ off this kid…kid we jusst met….thanks Brrrian.”
+“Feeel bad…keeep bummin’ off this kid…thanksss…”

-“Yeah sure!”
-John and Olivia spoke up for the first time that whole night.
-The love birds sat there cuddling hand-in-hand whispering in one another’s ears like school children.
-Olivia cutely twirled John’s long, lustrous, golden locks around the tip of her finger and giggled in bliss.
-As I passed the can of peaches my heart shattered in jealousy…I missed my wife and the same moments we shared just months prior hitchhiking around Hawaii.
+Stomachs gurgled faintly through the sound of passing cars with solemn looks of hunger in the circle.
+I pulled out a loaf of bread, chilli and a can of peaches, passing them around.
+The lovebirds, John and Olivia, sat there cuddling hand-in-hand whispering in one another’s ears like schoolchildren.
+Olivia cutely twirled John’s lustrous, golden locks, around the tip of her finger and giggled.
+As the can of peaches returned to me, my heart shattered in jealousy.
+I missed my wife and the moments we shared while hitchhiking around Hawaii.

 “Neverrr…neverrrrrrr…wouldd I…suckk a DICK….awwghhh…just…nastyy…I’d cudddle…naked with a duuude…mayybe kisss em…buttt nahhh…justtt ohn’t doo it…”